chadparker/chadparker/README.md

 - JavaScript / TS

 #### ⚡ Fun fact:
-- I fixed a broken treadmill by programming an Arduino to take place of the factory controller
+- I once fixed a broken treadmill by programming an Arduino to take place of the factory controller

 <!--
 - 👯 I’m looking to collaborate on ...